 Money Back Guarantee

 Every e-book and kit we sell comes with a full refund offer.
-If you are unsatisfied with your purchase or still think the process is too difficult, send an e-mail to email@example.com.
+If you are unsatisfied with your purchase or still think the process is too difficult, send us an email.
 We will be happy to issue a refund.

 How Are Corporations Taxed?: As mentioned above, you can compare how a “regular” or c-corporation is taxed compared to an s-corp.